-On May 6, 2021, XP Investimentos, issued non-convertible Debentures, in the aggregate amount of R\$ 500,018, with the objective of funding the Group's working capital for the construction of "Vila XP" at São Roque, State of São Paulo and designated this instrument as fair value through profit or loss in order to align it with the Group's risk management and investment strategy.
+On May 6, 2021, XP Investimentos, issued non-convertible debentures, in the aggregate amount of R\$ 500,018, and designated this instrument as fair value through profit or loss in order to align it with the Group's risk management and investment strategy.
 The principal amount is due on April 10, 2036.
 The accrued interest is payable every month from the issuance date and is calculated based on the IPCA (Brazilian inflation index) plus 5% p.a.

-2023 2022
+On January 31, 2025, XP Investimentos repurchase the total amount of the debentures.

-Gross carrying amount Fair value Gross carrying amount Fair Value
+2024 2023 Gross carrying amount Fair value Gross carrying amount Fair Value Financial liabilities At fair value through profit or loss Debentures 623,620 422,971 594,332 474,053

-Financial liabilities

-At fair value through profit or loss

-Debentures 594,332 474,053 567,838 481,019